jkkawano/jkawano-cs376/projectproposal.md

 subtitle: Measuring Visitor Experiences
 ---
 <center>
-#The Problem
+<h1>The Problem</h1>
 </center>

 It is very difficult to collect quantitative data on a visitor's experience in a museum, specifically WCMA.

 ![octo](/img/project/octopus.jpg)
 <center>
-Image 1
-*I loved this piece by David Zink Yi, but WCMA has no way of knowing how much time I spent with this octopus (or how many pictures I took with it)*
+Image 1 <i> I loved this piece by David Zink Yi, but WCMA has no way of knowing how much time I spent with this octopus (or how many pictures I took with it) </i>
 </center>

 ### Why it matters